HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/before-any-run.md

 ### 📂 Create a project repository from `flepimop_sample`

 The flepimop\_sample repository contains example configuration files you can use to run simple models, as well as structured model inputs (e.g., population sizes, initial conditions) organized as we recommend organizing your own project repositories.
-A good way to start out with flepimop is to try running these simple models, or use them as a template to make more complex ones.&#x20;
+A good way to start out with flepimop is to try running these simple models, or use them as a template to make more complex ones ;

 In order to create a sample project repository from the [flepimop\_sample](https://github.com/HopkinsIDD/flepimop\_sample) repository you can follow these steps: